 Rabies Virus (RV)

-The Rabies virus (RV) is used for trans-monosynaptic labeling in the retrograde direction.
-RV belongs to the single-stranded negative sense RNA virus of the genus Lyssavirus in the family Rhabdoviridae.
+Rabies virus belongs to the single-stranded negative sense RNA virus of the genus Lyssavirus in the family Rhabdoviridae.
+It is widely used for retrograde trans-monosynaptic neural circuit labeling.
 After RV infects the central system, it mainly labels neurons and almost no glial cells.
 Infected neurons have little to no significant lesions and lysis for a certain period of time (7-12 days).
 The replication-defective recombinant RV based on the infectious clone of the RV vaccine strain Sad-B19 has very low toxicity and can clearly label the fine morphology of neurons.
 It realizes the reverse cross-single-level synaptic tracing of neural network connections through the reverse complementation strategy.

 The envelope glycoprotein (glycoprotein G) of RV is an essential protein for its retrograde transsynaptic function, and its receptors are widely distributed at the axon terminals, which can retrograde along the axon into the neuronal cell body to open viral replication after infection.
 Rabies virus for retrograde monosynaptic labeling is genetically engineered to be replication-incompetent (RV-ΔG), meaning it lacks the glycoprotein (G) necessary for further transsynaptic spread.
 Instead, they are pseudotyped with the avian sarcoma and leukosis virus glycoprotein EnvA (RV-EnvA-ΔG).
 This modification restricts the virus's ability to infect neurons unless they express a specific receptor for EnvA known as TVA, which is normally absent in mammalian cells.